d2l-ai/d2l-en/chapter_convolutional-modern/vgg.md

 (i) a convolutional layer
 (with padding to maintain the resolution),
 (ii) a nonlinearity such as a ReLu,
-One VGG block consistis of a sequence of convolutional layers, followed by a max pooling layer for spatial downsampling.
+One VGG block consists of a sequence of convolutional layers, followed by a max pooling layer for spatial downsampling.
 In the original VGG paper,
 [Simonyan and Ziserman, 2014](https://arxiv.org/abs/1409.1556)